Dāt creates travel themed bite-sized cakes sweetened with one of the world’s oldest traveling fruits, dates.

 PROJECT BRIEF

 Paper packaging is sustainable and recyclable.
-To increase its use, this year's Paperboard Packaging Council Design Challenge asks students to design an influencer PR box for an original luxury confectionery brand that holds the retail product inside.
+To increase its use, this year's Paperboard Packaging Alliance Design Challenge asks students to design an influencer PR box for an original luxury confectionery brand that holds the retail product inside.

 CONCEPT